SERLatBTH/StarterGuide-DobotMagician/README.md

 ## Where To Find

-Storage room - shelve ?
+Storage room - shelve C

 ## In The Box